 Keeping your dog’s teeth clean and healthy requires regular work, but there are tools to help.
 A dog toothbrush and toothpaste kit can help make the brushing experience pleasant for both of you.
 Plus, it’s specifically designed and formulated to work for dogs.

-There are a ton of options, but some of the best toothbrush and toothpaste kits are the simple ones.
-This kit, for example, has everything you need to start to keep your dog’s mouth healthy.
+There are a ton of options, but some of the best toothbrush and toothpaste kits are simple ones.
+This kit, for example, has everything you need to keep your dog’s mouth healthy.

 A pair of pet nail clippers will help keep your Aussie’s nails from getting too long.
 Long nails can be uncomfortable and can even lead to musculoskeletal issues after long periods.

 Nail clippers are simple to use and easy to find.
 You’ll want to find a pair with a guard on them, as it can be easy to clip too much of the nail off at once otherwise.
 Nail clippers like these are comfortable to hold, large enough for your Aussie’s thick nails, and inexpensive.

 Taking care of your Aussie’s coat isn’t difficult, but it takes a lot of work.
 Due to the structure of Aussie’s coat, you have to stay on top of grooming, trimming, and brushing.
 Aussies shed a lot, and keeping them properly groomed can save you a lot of hassle.
 It can also keep them more comfortable.

 With these tips, tools, and tricks, your Aussie’s coat will look gorgeous, feel soft, and keep them comfortable.